amhaiskar0921/amhaiskar0921/README.md

 ### Hello! 👋
 I'm Arya, a second-year computer science student at UCI 💻
 I have a passion for __artificial intelligence (AI)__ and __machine learning (ML)__ 🧠
-I am fascinated by the concept and applications of __generative AI__, as it offers incredible possibilities for creativity and innovation 🚀✨
+I am fascinated by the concept and applications of __generative AI__, as it offers incredible possibilities for productivity and innovation 🚀✨

 Additionally, I'm involved in the __Quantum Computing club__, where I participate in discussions, workshops, and projects related to Quantum technologies ⚛🔐